Frequently Asked Questions

-- Payment by cheque is preferred.
-Due to the onus of responsibility on our volunteers, cash is discouraged but acceptable in odd circumstances.
+- Due to the onus of responsibility on our volunteers, cash is discouraged but acceptable in odd circumstances.
 Donations should be submitted at the general meeting, within a member’s own name tag, to help confirm who the donation is from.
 This is particularly important when the donation is in cash, or the cheque is under a company name.

 - If you are going to miss a meeting, please fill out a Regrets Form.